 To begin your underglaze, start by grasping the bisqued piece with a clean cloth.
 Next, apply the color to make your design as you would on a watercolor painting.
 Work in layers to make sure the end product is vibrantly colored.
 You may need anywhere from two to six coats of glaze to yield the desired result.
 Once your painting is complete and the underglaze is dry, brush on a clear topcoat and fire.

 04 of 05

 Try Mixing Colors

-Commercial underglazes come in almost every color of the rainbow, as they are basically made up of clay slips with different colorants inside.
+Commercial underglazes come in almost every color of the rainbow, as they are made up of clay slips with different colorants inside.
 And there are many ways to apply them, too, each lending a different shade outcome.
 Building up the underglaze in layers and drying between each application will make the color deeper and brighter.
-Single layer application will produce a softer shade and a less pronounced design.
-You can also mix underglaze colors together to come up with your own hue.
+The single-layer application will produce a softer shade and a less pronounced design.
+You can also mix underglaze colors to come up with your hue.
 This is an advantage of underglazes, as regular glazes do not have the capability of being mixed.Continue to 5 of 5 below.

 05 of 05

 Underglazes provide limitless design options, as the glazes come in a range of different forms.
 For example, you can buy an underglaze in a liquid form or as chalk, pens, and pencils, allowing you to get very detailed with your designs.
 Unleash your creativity by trying out different products and techniques.
 Spray on a liquid underglaze, sponging it on, or even flick it on with a toothbrush for a splattered effect.
 Thin the underglaze for an all-over "wash" effect or paint it on in a variety of colors as you would a blank canvas.
 Stencils are perfectly suited for underglazes, too.
 You can buy them from a craft shop or make your own with a thin piece of cardboard and a knife.